nd1012/JS-LINQ/README.md

 **NOTE**: Please note that the `LinqArray` constructor doesn't support giving the size of the array as single parameter.
 You can only give an optional initial array.

+Depending on your environment you can choose between these main LINQ array behaviors:

+1. Buffered queries on a fixed (non-changing/immutable) data source provides all the inherited benefits from the underlaying JavaScript `Array`, too (the default, good for small data sets and reused results)
+1. [Unbuffered queries](#disable-array-buffering) on a fixed data source to save some memory, but loose any inherited `Array` functionality (good for one-time-shots on large data sets)
+1. [Unbuffered dynamic queries](#using-dynamic) on a dynamic data source (without any inherited `Array` functionality, good for stored LINQ array structures with a dynamic data source, to work with up-to-date results at any time (which comes close to the .NET Enumerable+LINQ implementation))

-You may extend the `LinqArray` class as you require, hope it's prepared well for that.
+You may extend the `LinqArray` class as you require, hope it's well prepared for that.
+Protected methods and properties start with an underscore (`_`), for setting some private property values there are some protected methods available.

 ### Understanding how it works